Glossary of DBMS

 It is necessary that the database remains intact before and after a transaction.
 ACID in ACID property is an abbreviation that represents the four properties of a safe transaction: atomicity, consistency, isolation, and durability.
 ACID properties

 a.
 Atomicity - As the name suggests, this property requires every part of a transaction to be completely executed, i.e., for a successful transaction, either all operations in a transaction succeed together, or fail together.
-For example, if you were to order a parcel on Amazon and have shared your building number, street and city on the portal for the delivery purposes.
+For example, if you were to order a parcel on Amazon and have shared your building number, street, and city on the portal for delivery purposes.
 The whole address will be considered as atomic.
 For successful delivery (transaction), Amazon must share the entire address with the delivery partner.
 If only a part of it (e.g. street name) is shared, it will be a non-atomic transaction.
 Check out this article to read more about Atomicity in DBMS.

 In the example given below, we have 2 transactions: T1 of debit from Account A that has $50 in it and T2 of credit to Account B that has $100 in it.
 In Case 1, T1 succeeds but T2 fails.
 Thus, the transaction is non-atomic and thus fails.
-In Case 2, T1 and T2 both succeed maintaining atomicity.
+In Case 2, T1 and T2 both succeed in maintaining atomicity.
 Thus, the transaction is successfully completed. atomicity

 b.
 Consistency – This means that the integrity of the data in consideration needs to be preserved, i.e. all data must be consistent before and after the transaction.

 For Example: Consider a game of Chinese Whispers.
 A message is passed around as every person whispers it to the next in line until it reaches the last person.
 The last person then tells out the message loud.
-If the final message is same as that passed by the first, the transaction can be considered as consistent.
+If the final message is the same as that passed by the first, the transaction can be considered as consistent.
 If there is a mismatch somewhere in the line, we will witness inconsistency.
 Given below is an example of inconsistency in a game of Chinese Whispers.
 Consistency

 Consider an example of a consistent transaction as given in the figure. consistent transaction